emirmatik/covid19-tracker/README.md

 ## COVID19 Tracker With Global and Specific Country Selection

 Here is the live link => https://covidd-19tracker.netlify.app/ <br>
-**Note: API is not available for now.
-So, website does not work :/**

 ## Available Scripts